 The paper and film portions of the collection were donated to the HFA in 2006 by the filmmakers.
 Included in this vast collection are film prints and research copies of projects Fontaine and Hartley produced with the Beatles, John Cage, Sonny Rollins, Art Blakey and Johnny Rotten, as well as video, film and audio elements resulting from the production of many of their documentary works.

 A highlight among the materials in this collection are elements related to the research and production of the film I Heard it Through the Grapevine (1982).
-The documentary follows writer James Baldwin as he revisits the settings of civil rights struggles of the 1960s in the Deep South and reexamines the movement’s ideals twenty years later.
-Film elements for Grapevine consist of release prints and pre-production materials, including a complete set of picture and magnetic sound outtakes.
+Directed by Dick Fontaine, the documentary follows writer James Baldwin as he revisits the settings of civil rights struggles of the 1960s in the Deep South and reexamines the movement’s ideals twenty years later.
+Film elements for Grapevine consist of release prints and pre-production materials, including a set of picture and magnetic sound outtakes.
 The paper material includes notes, newspaper clippings, reports, and correspondence on the topics of civil rights, community organizing in the south, and the life of writer James Baldwin that were collected by Fontaine while preparing and researching the topic of the film.
 Scripts, interview transcripts, shot lists, correspondence, contracts and clearances relating to the production, as well as materials regarding the screening and reception of the film are included in the paper materials as well.